How Do I Prevent Fleas And Ticks On My Puppy?

 Proper Bathing Techniques

 Proper bathing techniques are essential to ensure an effective and safe process for your puppy.
 Start by preparing everything you need before bringing your puppy into the bathing area.
-Gather towels, shampoo, a non-slip or surface, and a gentle brush or comb.
+Gather towels, shampoo, a non-slip mat or surface, and a gentle brush or comb.

 Begin by gently wetting your puppy's coat with warm water, avoiding their face and ears.
 Dilute the shampoo as per the instructions and apply it evenly, lathering it gently into their fur.
 Take care not to get any shampoo in their eyes or ears, as it can cause discomfort.